CompSciLauren/stardew-valley-daily-screenshot-mod/README.md

   ]
 }
 ```

+For more examples of ways to customize the config.json file, see the [Examples](https://github.com/CompSciLauren/stardew-valley-daily-screenshot-mod/wiki/Examples-for-config.json-file) from the GitHub Wiki!

 Triggers are things that must happen for a screenshot to take place.
 All of the items must be true.
 Automatic screenshots (without a key press) happen at most once a day.